-Called by David Bottoms, “one of our finest spiritual poets,” Michael Sowder, poet and essayist, writes about wilderness, fatherhood, yoga, and spirituality.
-He is a professor of English and an afilliated professor of religious studies at Utah State University.
+Called by David Bottoms, “one of our finest spiritual poets,” Michael Sowder, long-time yoga practitioner, poet, scholar, Sanskritist, essayist, and father writes about wilderness, fatherhood, yoga, Buddhism, and inter-spirituality.

 House Under the Moon